bytesByHarsh/Face-Recognition-using-Neural-Network/README.md

 ## Pre- Processing
 In the obtained database the image resolution is 680x480.
 If we take this as input then the total number of inputs will be 326,400 and we will be running it through multiple epoch which will take a lot of time and a lot computing power.
 Therefore to save time we decrease the resolution and take image size 50x50 and crop only the faces so that it gives us better results.

+Each photo is converted to grey-scale.
+This gives us image in form of an array with value ranging from 0 to 255 in single array element.
+If we directly send this as input then again it will take a lot of time as well as value of weights will be very high so we set a threshold.
+If the value is above it then the cell value is +1 else -1.

+If we take threshold 127 then with slight change in lighting the result can change drastically.
+So to avoid it we have use Adaptive Threshold Method(Gaussian).In Gaussian Adaptive Threshold, value is the weighted sum of neighbourhood values where weights are a Gaussian window.